albrightlabs/appreadme-plugin/ReadMe.md

 * Save the document
 ***Note: Managing Documents requires an admin to have "manage readmes" access***

-## 🔥 How to edit an existing ReadMe
+## 🔥 How to edit an existing Document
 * From the admin area, go to Settings > About & Documentation and select a document from the list
 * Click the edit button at the bottom and make the needed revisions
 * Save the document
 ***Note: Managing Documents requires an admin to have "manage readmes" access***

-## 🔥 How to delete an existing ReadMe
+## 🔥 How to delete an existing Document
 * From the admin area, go to Settings > About & Documentation and select a document from the list
 * Click the delete button at the bottom and confirm deletion of the document
 ***Note: Managing Documents requires an admin to have "manage readmes" access***